-The day before the Blessing Festival, I visited the Hector Pieterson memorial in Soweto to pay my respects and offer a prayer for the victims of Apartheid and of all racial discrimination.
+The day before the Blessing Festival, I visited the Hector Pieterson memorial in Soweto to pay my respects and offer a prayer for all the victims of Apartheid and other types of racial discrimination.
 I prayed to God, asking for the liberation of the black race from the painful history of racial discrimination, for the liberation of the students killed and deprived of their hopes and dreams, and for God's blessing on South Africa and Africa.
-I was particularly moved to see Antoinette, along with 400 youths from throughout South Africa, gather with me at the Hector Pieterson Memorial at Prophet Radebe's invitation.
+I was particularly moved to see Antoinette, along with 400 youths from throughout South Africa, gather at the Hector Pieterson Memorial at Prophet Radebe's invitation.
 The youth danced and sang beautiful songs of hope.
 I felt that these young people were my children.

-The events of June 2019 created the momentum upon which Prophet Radebe would prepare a Blessing Ceremony for 100,000 couples in South Africa that December.
+The events of June 2019 created the momentum upon which Prophet Radebe would prepare a Blessing Ceremony for 100,000 couples in South Africa in December 2019.

 Archbishop Johannes Ndanga of Zimbabwe is the Chairman of the Apostolic Christian Council of Zimbabwe (ACCZ), the largest Christian council in Zimbabwe with thousands of affiliated churches and millions of members.
-Dr. Yun recognized Archbishop Ndanga as the third righteous man Father Moon had indicated in his dream.
+Dr. Yun recognized Archbishop Ndanga as the third righteous man True Father mentioned in his dream.

 Archbishop Ndanga's relationship with our movement began when he came to Kenya to offer congratulatory remarks during an interfaith Blessing Ceremony.
 As he spoke, the Heavens opened and he heard, "Don't just offer congratulatory remarks, receive the Blessing as well!"
-Archbishop Ndanga promptly received the Blessing and joyfully came to participate in the 2017 Peace Starts with Me Festival in Madison
+Archbishop Ndanga promptly received the Blessing and joyfully came to participate in the 2017 Peace Starts with Me Festival in Madison Square Garden.

-Square Garden.
 Archbishop Ndanga stated, "I recognized True Mother as the only begotten Daughter through Heaven's revelation.
 I am grateful to have received the Blessing and I am now sharing the gospel of True Parents wherever I go.
 I hope that True Parents' ideal of world peace can be realized."

-On the eve of the Madison Square Garden festival, I invited the three "golden key" religious leaders to dine with me at our East Garden residence.
-There, Archbishop Ndanga said, "You are the True Mother humankind has eagerly been waiting and longing for."
+The eve of the New York festival, I had invited the three "golden key" religious leaders to dinner at the East Garden residence.
+Seeing me, Archbishop Ndanga said, "You are the True Mother humankind has eagerly been waiting and longing for."
 The following day, he testified to other religious leaders about his encounter with me, saying, "True Mother is our True Mother.
 I am her blessed son."
 Inspired by what he experienced in the US, Archbishop Ndanga returned to Zimbabwe, where he mobilized over 300 bishops from ACCZ and, together with FFWPU leaders, hosted a special Divine Principle workshop and Blessing for them.
 With the support of the government of Zimbabwe, each of those bishops educated and blessed 210 couples.
 In all, more than 60,000 couples received the Blessing.

 On November 11, 2017, Archbishop Ndanga offered congratulatory remarks at the 80,000 Rally of Hope to Support the Peaceful Reunification of the Korean Peninsula at the Sangam World Cup Stadium in Seoul.
 As he was preparing to go home, he received the news that Zimbabwe was caught up in political upheaval and a change of leadership in government.
 The political turmoil was severe, with riots in the street and unrest throughout the nation.
 Archbishop Ndanga was apprehensive about the situation.
 When he arrived in Harare, he saw several ministers being apprehended and taken away.
-Yet it was as if no one recognized him.
+Yet it was as if noone recognized him.
 He passed swiftly through the airport and arrived home safely.
-Amid the turmoil engulfing the nation, as he was a prominent Christian leader, his life was certainly at risk.
-He firmly believes that I protected him from coming to harm, testifying, "It was True Mother's miracle."
+He firmly believes that I protected him from harm, testifying, "It was True Mother's miracle."
+Amid the turmoil engulfing the nation, had he been mistaken for a rioter, his life would definitely have been at risk.